mikehurl/crew-tech-assessment/README.md

 I utilised the tutorial at https://www.taniarascia.com/how-to-build-a-responsive-image-gallery-with-flexbox/ to deal with the images on my page.

 For the Javascript animating, I used code from https://www.w3schools.com/w3css/tryit.asp?filename=tryw3css_slideshow_rr and https://www.w3schools.com/howto/howto_js_slideshow.asp and http://jsfiddle.net/cCvtL/1/

+### Future development
+I would be keen to determine why the two images associated with each individual coach tip seem to have an additional blank image.
+This is currently resulting in the two correct images transitioning quickly but then no image is rendered for some time.